Wired Access Configuration

 - Configure the Access VLANs

-- Configure RADIUS
+- Configure Global Loop Protection

 - Configure Local User Roles